-The commitment includes 4 key areas:
+The Technician Commitment includes four key areas:

-- Visibility - Ensure that all technicians within the organisation are identifiable and that the contribution of technicians is visible within and beyond the institution
+- Visibility - Ensure that all technicians within the organisation are identifiable and that the contribution of technicians is visible within and beyond the institution.

-- Recognition - Support technicians to gain recognition through professional registration
+- Recognition - Support technicians to gain recognition through professional registration.

-- Career development - Enable career progression opportunities for technicians through the provision of clear, documented career pathways
+- Career development - Enable career progression opportunities for technicians through the provision of clear, documented career pathways.

 - Sustainability - Ensure that the future sustainability of technical skills across the organisation and that technical expertise is fully utilised